Asigna

 PreviousSupported NetworksNextSource Code

-This tool was developed based on to further enhance Asigna’s reliability and facilitate the generation of secure multisig addresses.
+This tool was developed based on audit reports to further enhance Asigna’s reliability and facilitate the generation of secure multisig addresses.

 Address Construction Logic